SashoStoichkovArchive/Online-CV/README.md

 Must use:
 1. - [x] Gulp build setup
 2. - [x] Sass for source files
-3. - [ ] If JS - ES6+ with Babel
+3. - [x] If JS - ES6+ with Babel
-4. - [ ] Flex or grid for layouts
+4. - [x] Flex for layouts

 Requirements
 - [x] Host the code as on GitHub
 - [x] Host the site itself on free services like github sites for easy preview
-- [ ] Must style at least 5 different layouts for the site
+- [ ] Must style at least 5 different layouts for the site - currently 4
-- [ ] Must have a page that showcases styles for standard HTML elements
+- [x] Must have a page that showcases styles for standard HTML elements
-- [ ] Must have two or more levels deep drop down menu in the header
-- [ ] Must be responsive (no horizontal scrolls on any viewport)
+- [x] Must be responsive (no horizontal scrolls on any viewport)
-- [ ] Must get no errors or warnings from the HTML5 Validator
+- [x] Must get no errors or warnings from the HTML5 Validator
-- [ ] Must have realistic content.
+- [x] Must have realistic content.
 Your site has to be useful in some way, no lorem ipsum.
-- [ ] Must have well formatted code - 4 tab size indentation.
+- [x] Must have well formatted code - 4 tab size indentation.
-- [ ] Must use proper HTML5 semantic tags
+- [x] Must use proper HTML5 semantic tags
 - [ ] Must have proper README.md in the repository that explains the project and provides a screenshot from the homepage.
 - [ ] Class names must be lower case, dash separated

 Bonus points:
 Bonus points will add to your final score if you are off by a little:
-- [ ] JS interactivity (in a well written JS code).
+- [x] JS interactivity (in a well written JS code).
-- [ ] No jQuery used, just vanilla JS
+- [x] No jQuery used, just vanilla JS